Wearing a knit tucked into your pants: instructions – CDL#99

 gray pants white basketball tshirt

-The waist line is very clear, the belt clearly visible
+The waistline is very clear, the belt clearly visible

-Let the stitch fall on the belt
+Let the stitch fall back onto the belt

 It's a style gimmick , a little connoisseur's trick.